SZXC-WG/LocalGen-new/README.md

 ## What the site includes

 - English and Chinese content through Hugo bilingual mode
-- an implementation-status overview for the current `6.0.0-dev` source
+- a feature overview with clear notes about tools still in development
 - download, source-build, first-game, controls, and Map Creator guides
 - the current built-in Bot roster and complete simulator reference
 - a compact release archive and contributor roster